sulawesi/stada/README.md

 ## Installation
+1. Colone the repository
-Using npm
+2. Install using npm
 ```
-npm i stada
+npm i
 ```

 ## Usage